Is Youth Engagement Enough?

 In Idaho, the Title V MCH program recently enlisted the help of local youth groups to create teen-friendly clinics using tools from University of Michigan’s Adolescent Health Initiative.

 At the clinical level, a group of researchers at Seattle Children’s Hospital worked with teens to develop "Check Yourself," a pre-visit health screening app that covers nutrition, exercise, screen time, sleep, safety behaviors, drug and alcohol use, sexual behavior and emotional health.
 Users receive immediate response-based feedback which is also shared with their providers as a starting point for conversations during the visit.
-Adolescent users of the app said it gave them a sense of control over their own health, rather than feeling they were being managed by parents and doctors.
+Adolescents who used the app said it gave them a sense of control over their own health, rather than feeling they were being managed by parents and doctors.

 IS YOUTH ENGAGEMENT ENOUGH?